Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 "How is that funny, Malfoy?"
 Hermione practically hissed.

 "Because it's completely untrue.
 Daphne and Pansy are some of the most complex girls I know.
 It's hard to believe, but they care about more than trivial things.
-And at least they spend time on their hair." his eyes travelled over her, and she raised her nose in defiance, trying to ignore the fact that her hair probably looked like a pheonix had been nesting in it due to her tumble down the stairs.
+And just because they know how to spell their hair doesn't make them vapid, either.
+You're being unfair."

 "Let me try, Granger, I don't have puny, non-existent muscles."
 He said.

 "No, you don't have any muscles at all."
 She retorted.
-He scoffed, glaring at her but saying nothing as he grasped the door handle and pushed, hard.
+He scoffed, shooting her a sideways look but saying nothing as he grasped the door handle and pushed, hard.
 Again, nothing happened.
-A determined expression appeared on his face as he pushed harder.
-Hermione snorted at him, folding her arms over her chest in satisfaction, a smug look coating her features.
+A determined expression appeared on his face as he pushed harder as Hermione snorted.
 He glared at her again but stayed silent.
 He went to push on it again; he rammed his shoulder against it, even made a running start.
-He looked amused for a moment before turning to the girl.
+When none of it worked, he leaned his forehead against the door and sighed a long, deep sigh.

 "I'm not lying, Ganger."
 Draco said.
 Hermione shoved him out of the way and grabbed the handle, throwing herself at the door with as much force as she could.